 Every 7 minutes a webpage shows a child being sexually abused.

-45 children have been removed from harm since the ACCCE was established on 1 July 2018.
+69 children have been removed from harm by the AFP since the ACCCE was established on 1 July 2018.

-The National Centre for Missing and Exploited Children has received more than 10.2 million CyberTip reports, a marked increase from 1.1 million three years ago.
+The National Centre for Missing and Exploited Children received more than 18.4 million CyberTip reports in 2018.

 No region is untouched by this crime and no country is immune.

-The Australian Centre to Counter Child Exploitation (ACCCE) provides a consistent, holistic and coordinated response to counter the exploitation of children and vulnerable people across Australia and overseas.
+The Australian Centre to Counter Child Exploitation (ACCCE) provides a consistent, holistic and coordinated response to counter the online exploitation of children in Australia.

 The Australian Institute of Criminology (AIC) and the Australian Centre to Counter Child Exploitation (ACCCE) co-hosted the Child Exploitation Material (CEM) Reduction Research Program Roundtable on 1 November 2018 in...